canonical/jaas-documentation/explanation/jaas_tags.rst

     user-<username>

-where ``username`` uniquely identifies a user including the domain specified by Candid.
+where ``username`` uniquely identifies a user including the domain.

 Group
 -----